The Choice to Flip

-There are two aspects to your autonomic nervous system:
+There are two modes your autonomic nervous system can be in:

-Flipping is how you can shift between a sympathetic nervous system reaction and a parasympathetic nervous system response.
+Flipping is how you can shift between a reactive nervous system mode and a responsive mode.

 So you can build resilience and willpower

-The process of interrupting a sympathetic nervous system trigger as described in this article has been shown by science to increase heart rate variability which according to Dr. Kelly McGonigal, author of The Willpower Instinct, is a measure of the body’s reserve of willpower – a physiological measure of your capacity for self-control.
+The process of shifting between reactive and responsive states, as described in this article, has been shown by science to increase heart rate variability which according to Dr. Kelly McGonigal, author of The Willpower Instinct, is a measure of the body’s reserve of willpower – a physiological measure of your capacity for self-control.

-With a continuum of Flipping, you will develop your willpower and your capacity to be resilient in challenging times.
+With a continuum of Flipping, you will develop your willpower and your capacity to be resilient and flexible in challenging times.

 Achieving the highest levels of performance

 Think about how reactive the people are in your place of work.
-Over reliance on reactive behavior limits you and everyone else to maintaining the status quo and mediocre performance.
+Over reliance on reactive behavior limits you and everyone else to maintaining the status quo and stagnating performance.

 The alternative, with ongoing Flipping, is a shift from reacting to responding to collective and conscious creation at the highest levels of performance.